 Involved in theatre since the 1960s, Aarne Neeme is a freelance director who has frequently been engaged for theatre as well as television work.
-He has also taught at various tertiary institutions over the past twenty years.
+He has also taught at various tertiary institutions over the past forty years.

 He was previously Artistic Director of several Australian theatre companies, Head of Department of Theatre at the Western Australia Academy of Performing Arts, and Senior Fellow at the National University of Singapore.

 In 2013, he was awarded a Member of the Order of Australia in the Queen’s Birthday Honours for his significant service to the performing arts as a director and educator in theatre and television.
 Neeme has a Bachelor of Arts degree from the University of New South Wales.

 Gopalan Venu is Director of Natanakairali Research and Performing Centre for Traditional Arts and Artistic Director of the Kutiyattam Repertory Troupe.
 He received his training in Kutiyattam from Gurus Ammannur Madhava Chakyar and Ammannur Parameswara Chakyar in the traditional Gurukula System.
 He is active in the field of Kutiyattam as a performer, researcher and director.
 The nine-hour long Kutiyattam play, Sakuntala, which he directed has been presented in Italy, Switzerland, France and Japan.

 Venu has also written several books on the traditional art forms of Kerala.
 He was nominated as one of the four honorary directors of “World Theatre” along with eminent Swedish theatre director Peter Oskarson and Beijing Opera master Ma Ke.
 In 2000, his brainchild, the International Acting Laboratory or Abhinaya Kalari, was inaugurated.
 Venu has professional certification in the Gurukula system (Guru status).
 The Gurukula system is recognised by UNESCO.